SumoLogic/sumologic-documentation/blog-service/2023-08-18-metrics-slos.md

     image_url: /img/release-notes/rss-orange.png
 ---

 You can now create SLOs from the **Metrics** page and use [metrics operators](/docs/metrics/metrics-operators) in these SLO queries.
-The metrics query specified in your SLO should be a pure selector query.
+The metrics query specified in your SLO should have a quantization specified after the selector.
 You can specify one or more operators in the query for SLO.
 [Learn more](/docs/observability/reliability-management-slo/create-slo/#create-an-slo-from-metrics-page).